EmilBreitingBisiachGtHb/FinMetrics/README.md

 # FinMetrics
-Econometric models and tools with application to financial and economic time series
+Econometric models and tools with application to financial and economic time series (work in progress, not to be considered production code)